xinjiav3/NileBrownGame/README.md

   ```

 ### Other "make" commands
 Terminal messages are generated from background processes.
-At anythim, click return or enter in terminal window to obtain a prompt.
+At any time, click return or enter in a terminal window to obtain a prompt.
 Once you have the prompt you can use the terminal as needed for other tasks.
 Always return to the root of project `cd ~/vscode/portfolio_2025` for all "make" actions.

 #### Stop the preview server
 Stopping the server ends the web server applications running process.
 However, it leaves constructed files in the project in a ready state for the next time you run `make`.